Wilderness Therapy Programs

 You may well be wondering, so which is better wilderness therapy or adventure therapy?
 The answer is that it depends on the individual needs of your son or daughter.
 It is important to know who is a good fit for each type of program.

 Who is a Good Fit for Wilderness Therapy?

-Before you consider wilderness therapy programs for teens or young adults, we recommend you consult with an education consultant.
-Not only will an education consultant help you navigate the nuances of the different wilderness treatment programs, they will help you know when it is the right time to seek out-of-home help.
+Before you consider wilderness therapy programs for teens or young adults, we recommend you consult with an educational consultant.
+Not only will an educational consultant help you navigate the nuances of the different wilderness treatment programs, they will help you know when it is the right time to seek out-of-home help.

 Who Should Consider Wilderness Therapy?